zeyofu/ReFocus_Code/README.md

 export OPENAI_API_KEY=<your_key>
 ```

-Run code for each task.
+Run code for each task to prompt with ReFocus.
 ```
 python src/main_chartQA.py
 python src/main_tablevqa.py
 python src/main_charxiv.py
 ```

-# ReFocus Finetuning
+## ReFocus Finetuning
 We follow the [Phi-3 Cookbook](https://github.com/microsoft/Phi-3CookBook/blob/main/md/04.Fine-tuning/FineTuning_Vision.md) for the supervised finetuning experiments.

-## Download the Finetuned Model
+### Download the Finetuned Model
 We release our best finetuned ReFocus model with full chain-of-thought data in this [HuggingFace Link](https://huggingface.co/Fiaa/ReFocus).

 This model is finetuned based on Phi-3.5-vision, and we used the following prompt during evaluation